wombleton/gitlaw-nz/acts/N/New Zealand Horticulture Export Authority Act 1987.md

 *   The Authority may, in any financial year, expend out of the funds of the Authority for purposes not authorised by this Act or any other enactment any sum or sums not amounting in the whole to more than $5,000\.

-##### 57 Audit of accounts
+##### 57 Financial statements must be prepared

-*   (1) Within 6 months after the end of each financial year or within such further period as the Minister may allow, the Authority shall prepare a statement of financial position and such other statements of accounts as are necessary to show fully the financial position of the Authority, and the financial results of its operations during the year.
+*   The Authority must ensure that, within 5 months after the end of the financial year, financial statements that comply with generally accepted accounting practice are---

+    *   (a) completed in relation to the Authority and that financial year; and

+    *   (b) dated and signed on behalf of the Authority by 2 members of the Authority.

+    Section 57: replaced, on 1 April 2014, by [section 125][80] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 57A Financial statements must be audited

+*   (1) The Authority must ensure that the financial statements of the Authority are audited.

-    (2) The Authority is a public entity as defined in [section 4][115] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.
+    (2) The Authority is a public entity as defined in [section 4][119] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.

-    Section 57(1): amended, on 19 December 2002, by [section 5][83] of the New Zealand Horticulture Export Authority Amendment Act 2002 (2002 No 70).

-    Section 57(1): amended, on 1 October 1997, pursuant to [section 6(1)][116] of the Financial Reporting Amendment Act 1997 (1997 No 17).
+    Section 57A: inserted, on 1 April 2014, by [section 125][80] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 57(2): substituted, on 1 July 2001, by [section 53][117] of the Public Audit Act 2001 (2001 No 10).

-##### 58 Annual report and statement of accounts
+##### 58 Annual report and financial statements

-*   (1) As soon as reasonably practicable after the end of each financial year the Authority shall deliver to the Minister a general report of its operations during the year together with a copy of its duly audited accounts for that year and the report of the Auditor-General on those accounts.
+*   (1) As soon as reasonably practicable after the end of each financial year the Authority shall deliver to the Minister a general report of its operations during the year together with a copy of its duly audited financial statements for that year and the report of the Auditor-General on those financial statements.

-    (2) A copy of the general report and of the accounts of the Authority, together with a copy of the report of the Auditor-General on the accounts, shall be laid before the House of Representatives as soon as practicable after their receipt by the Minister.
+    (2) A copy of the general report and of the financial statements of the Authority, together with a copy of the report of the Auditor-General on the financial statements, shall be laid before the House of Representatives as soon as practicable after their receipt by the Minister.

+    Section 58 heading: amended, on 1 April 2014, by [section 125][80] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+    Section 58(1): amended, on 1 April 2014, by [section 125][80] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 58(1): amended, on 19 December 2002, by [section 5][83] of the New Zealand Horticulture Export Authority Amendment Act 2002 (2002 No 70).
+    Section 58(1): amended, on 19 December 2002, by [section 5][87] of the New Zealand Horticulture Export Authority Amendment Act 2002 (2002 No 70).

-    Section 58(1): amended, on 1 July 2001, pursuant to [section 52][118] of the Public Audit Act 2001 (2001 No 10).
+    Section 58(1): amended, on 1 July 2001, pursuant to [section 52][120] of the Public Audit Act 2001 (2001 No 10).

+    Section 58(2): amended, on 1 April 2014, by [section 125][80] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 58(2): amended, on 19 December 2002, by [section 5][83] of the New Zealand Horticulture Export Authority Amendment Act 2002 (2002 No 70).
+    Section 58(2): amended, on 19 December 2002, by [section 5][87] of the New Zealand Horticulture Export Authority Amendment Act 2002 (2002 No 70).

-    Section 58(2): amended, on 1 July 2001, pursuant to [section 52][118] of the Public Audit Act 2001 (2001 No 10).
+    Section 58(2): amended, on 1 July 2001, pursuant to [section 52][120] of the Public Audit Act 2001 (2001 No 10).

 ##### 59 Taxation